On monads of exact reflective localizations of Abelian categories: Gabriel localizations

 The existence of enough $\C$-saturated objects turns $\Sat_\C(\A)$ into an ``orthogonal complement'' of $\C$. \begin{defn} Let $\C$ be a thick subcategory of $\A$.
-We say that $\A$ \textbf{has enough $\C$-saturated objects} if for each $M \in \A$ there exists a saturated object $N$ and a morphism $\eta_M: M \to N$ such that $H_\C(M) := \ker \eta_M \in \C$.
-It follows that $H_\C(M)$\footnote{The notation $H_\C$ is motivated by the notation for local cohomology.} is the maximal subobject of $M$ in $\C$. \end{defn}
+We say that $\A$ \textbf{has enough $\C$-saturated objects} if for each $M \in \A$ there exists a $\C$-saturated object $N$ and a morphism $\eta_M: M \to N$ such that $H_\C(M) := \ker \eta_M \in \C$. \end{defn} It follows from the fundamental theorem on homomorphisms that $H_\C(M)$\footnote{The notation $H_\C$ is motivated by the notation for local cohomology.} is the maximal subobject of $M$ in $\C$.

-\begin{prop}[{\cite[Proposition~§III.2.4]{Gab_thesis}}] The thick subcategory $\C \subset \A$ is loca\-lizing iff $\A$ has enough $\C$-saturated objects. \end{prop}
+\begin{prop}[{\cite[Proposition~III.2.4]{Gab_thesis}}] The thick subcategory $\C \subset \A$ is loca\-lizing iff $\A$ has enough $\C$-saturated objects. \end{prop}

 \begin{rmrk} The existence of the maximal subobject in $\C$ simplifies the description of $\Hom$-groups in $\A/\C$, namely